fonera/cheatsheets/README.md

 # CheatSheets

-### Visuals greatly aid my learning process, sometimes I would cook up a nice looking cheat-sheets or two/
+Not a fan of pictureless manuals and monotone diagrams.
+Hence sometimes I would cook up a nice looking reference.
+Hope you find them of good use!

 ## Binary
 ![](https://github.com/fonera/cheatsheets/blob/main/binary-cheatsheet.jpg)